nop33/si/src/content/member/konrad-seifert/index.md

   title: ""
   description: ""
 ---
-Konrad is SI's chief operating officer and co-founder.
-He leads operations, fundraising, workshops, outreach and culture.
+Konrad is a co-founder of SI.
+Together with Max, he develops our strategy, designs programs, builds products and nourishes SI's ecosystem.

-Previously, he co-founded [Effective Altruism Switzerland](https://effectivealtruism.ch/) (EA Switzerland) and turnt it into a professional organization with an annual budget of about half a million Swiss francs.
-He now serves on its board of directors and volunteers as a donation and career adviser.
+Previously, Konrad co-founded [Effective Altruism Switzerland](https://effectivealtruism.ch/) (EA Switzerland), an association supporting philanthropists and entrepreneurs in giving effectively and building impactful projects.
+He is still actively involved in the community and serves on its board of directors.

-After growing frustrated with the field of international relations, Konrad dropped out to focus on independent projects.
-His intellectual interests include sociology, ethics, psychology, epistemology, economics and game theory.
-In his free time, he enjoys productive discussions, meditation, dancing, and making music.
+After becoming disillusioned with the scholarship, Konrad dropped out of his bachelor's in international relations to focus on independent projects.
+His intellectual interests include sociology, ethics, psychology, epistemology, and game theory.
+In his free time, he enjoys productive discussions, writing, dancing, and making music.